jeremyjh/dialyxir/README.md

   *  `--format ignore_file`        - format the warnings in {file, warning} format for Elixir Format ignore file.
   *  `--format ignore_file_strict` - format the warnings in {file, short_description} format for Elixir Format ignore file.
   *  `--quiet`                     - suppress all informational messages.
+  *  `--quiet-with-result`         - suppress all informational messages except for the final result message

 Warning flags passed to this task are passed on to `:dialyzer` - e.g.